Here I give clear steps on how I go about treating a deck.

-- Pressure treated decking: Do you have the ‘green stuff’, the pressure treated wood?
+- Pressure-treated decking: Do you have the ‘green stuff’, (or brown stuff) … pressure-treated wood?
 Big caution here!
 Before you can decide what you will do with the deck, you need to read about what this wood will accept.
 See just below.

 - New deck with water repellent added?
-Your wood dealer will know.
+Your wood dealer will know if repellent was added.
 Ask.
 The common process is called “Thompsonization”.
 You have to use oil-based stains with this.
 They told you that, right?

 Old deck?
 I’m with you amigo!
 Me too—have one that is.
 The most difficult job I do as a painter is paint removal.
-This includes ‘solid stain’ which is basically equal to paint.
+This includes ‘solid stain’ which is basically the same as paint.
 As Clint Eastwood said, “I guess you have to ask yourself one question.”
 Are you willing to take on the painful labor of scraping loose paint (opaque stain) every 5-7 years?
 To us, the intense labor is not worth it just for the painted look.

 We make 2 recommendations to our customers and both are low-maintenance.
 Sometimes they prefer solid stains or paint, but we feel these two are best.

 - Faced with this choice, most of my customers choose a semi-transparent stain.
-This includes the lowest labor product: semi-transparent stain because of the low maintenance.
+A low labor product is a semi-transparent stain because re-staining it is so easy.
 These come in colors, but color coverage is not as heavy as paint/opaque stain.
 That is a good thing!
-No build up means no scraping.
+No build-up means no scraping.
 You simply refresh it every 3-7 years (depending on location) with no future prep cost (except a quick washing).

 Pressure Treated Wood